tomchapin/lifx-mikrotik-voip-activity-monitor/README.md

    to identify how many VoIP phone calls currently active.

-2. Updates the LiFX WiFi LED bulb's colors to reflect the hue, which is determined by the last part of the active phone's IP address
+2. Updates the LiFX WiFi LED bulb's colors to reflect the hue, which is determined by the last part of the active phone's IP address.
+If more than one phone is in use, it will use an average of the combined colors

 ## Installation
 1. Execute```bundle install```